MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data_InsecureWarningStage** - Value that maps to the status of the Insecure Warning API call and the selected group policy during insecure URL upgrade attempt

+  - **Data_InstanceId** - A GUID generated in code in the place where the open is triggered, uniquely identifies the open attempt, it could help troubleshooting issues like open flow gets to run more than once per instance etc.

   - **Data\_IsIncOpenInProgressWhileOpen -** In case of multiple open of the same document, is Inc open protocol running alongside open protocol?

   - **Data\_IsMultiOpen -** Do we support multiple open?